mahmoodahmad100/simple-invoicing-app/README.md

 ### Description
-An app that can price a cart of products from different countries, accept multiple products, combine offers, and display a total detailed invoice in USD by default (you can change it from the configuration from here `core/Sale/config/main.php`) which is developed based on REST API (this app focuses on back-end).
+An app that can price a cart of products from different countries, accept multiple products, combine offers, and display a total detailed invoice in USD by default which is developed based on REST API (this app focuses on back-end).

 ### Technical Reasoning
 The app is built on Laravel and [Laragine](https://github.com/yepwoo/laragine) due to the following reasons: